Tharusha-Lekamge/Team404_StudentRequests/README.md

 ## Architecture

-This system uses MVC architecture with a RESTful API
+This system uses Client-Server architecture.
+Used Model

 ## Features